Cereal38/lettters/README.md

    Save name and score of the best player of the day in a leaderboard

--> Letters of the day are generated using a seed (Defined by date)
+-> Letters of the day are generated using a seed (Defined by date) Array with n times all letters (depend on use rate in english language) Draw 10 random (using seed) to make the set

 -> Letters changes everydays at 00:00